StephenDsouza90/python-flask-rest-api/README.md

 localhost:8080
 ```

-In this app, the courses and students data has already been created in the courses_data and students_data objects respectively.
-The assignment_data object has an empty list through which the client can alter it as required.
+In this app, the courses and students data has already been created in the `courses_data` and `students_data` objects respectively.
+The `assignment_data` object has an empty list through which the client can alter it as required.

 ### create_app()

+The `create_app` function is responsible for defining the routes.
+These routes are mapped to the functions and these functions will be responsible for processing the client requests and send back responses.

-The create_app function has the following functions and curl commands.
+The `create_app` function has the following functions and curl commands.

-courses data:
+**courses data:**

 1. Get all courses (GET request)
 ```